section-engineering-education/engineering-education/content/articles/complete-guide-on-using-sequelize-basic-and-advanced-features/index.md

 status: publish
 published: true
 url: /complete-guide-on-using-sequelize-basic-and-advanced-features/
-title: Complete Guide On Using Basic and Advanced Sequelize Features
+title: Using Basic and Advanced Sequelize Features
 description: This tutorial will guide the reader on how to work with Sequelize, the need for using it.
 We will also build a simple project to demonstrate various features in it.
 author: joshua-adesanya
 date: 2021-11-24T00:00:00-13:00
-topics: []
+topics: [Node.js]
 excerpt_separator: <!--more-->
 images: